 To make a change to dependent eligibility, log in to CUBES with your UNI and password, choose "I've had a Qualified Life Status Change" and follow the prompts.

 When your dependent is no longer eligible, it is your responsibility to report this change to the Columbia Benefits Service Center within 31 days of the change.

-Columbia University has a responsibility to ensure that only eligible expenses are paid from its plans.
+The University is required to ensure only eligible expenses are paid from its plans.
 This requirement is consistent with IRS regulations that govern the operation of a qualified benefits plan.

 Verifying Dependent Eligibility

 If you are adding a dependent spouse, same-sex domestic partner, or child(ren) to your coverage, you are required to provide documentation before the dependent’s coverage is effective.
 If you are not able to provide proof your dependent is eligible for coverage, your dependent’s coverage will not be activated.

 - To add your dependent at the time you enroll in your own benefits, or due to a Qualified Life Status Change, log in to CUBES with your UNI and password, and follow the prompts.

 - After you’ve completed enrollment, an alert will appear on your record.
 Click “Alerts” to go to the Dependent Verification page to upload your documentation.

 If you have questions or cannot scan and fax documents, contact the Columbia Benefits Service Center: 212-851-7000.